-Q) What is the "white stuff" growing on my radish/broccoli sprouts?
+What is the "white stuff" growing on the roots of my sprouts?

 1. Pick the trays up together, leaving the water diffusing lid on but not the base.
 Hold the stack of trays under the faucet and let at least 6 cups of water rinse all the way through.
 Then replace the trays on top of the base.